joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

 It was great to meet old friends and make new friends, that's what I like about the factories, it's the gossip and the talks and the side-events.

-In my keynote I mentioned <a
-href="http://www.sics.se/~joe/ubf">UBF</a> (Universal Binary Format) which is near to my heart.
+In my keynote I mentioned UBF (Universal Binary Format) which is near to my heart.
 Unfortunately UBF is not widely used (which is a shame) and a possible reason is the lack of publicity.

 The subject of ``self-promotion'' has bubbled up occasionally on the